Eagan, Minnesota: Government and politics

 In general, city government is nonpartisan.
 Candidates need not be (and usually are not) selected or endorsed by political parties, and no such endorsement appears on the ballot by state law.
 All five council seats including the mayor are elected at-large in a general election every four years.
 Terms are staggered with two council members elected one election cycle and the other two and the mayor two years later.
 The non-mayoral seats are elected in pairs, giving voters the chance to vote for up to two candidates.
 If necessary, races are narrowed down during a primary election.

 As a part of Dakota County, Eagan's northern and western precincts join with regions northward to form the Third District on the County Commission.
 It has been represented by Laurie Halverson since 2021.
 The southern and eastern portions of the city are joined by regions south and east to form the Fourth District of the County Commission, which has been represented by William Droste since 2023.
 County commissioners serve four-year terms.

 Eagan is in Minnesota's 2nd congressional district, represented by Angie Craig since 2019.

 Since redistricting last took place, in 2022, Eagan straddles two Minnesota State Senate districts.
 Seventeen of Eagan's 18 precincts are joined with three precincts in neighboring Burnsville, four precincts in Mendota Heights, and the Village of Mendota to form Senate District 52, represented by Senator Jim Carlson (DFL).
-Eagan's southeasternmost precinct is part of Senate District 56, represented by Senator Erin Maye Quade (DFL).
+Eagan's southeastern most precinct is part of Senate District 56, represented by Senator Erin Maye Quade (DFL).

 In the Minnesota House of Representatives, each senate district is divided into an "A" and a "B" side.
 The western half of District 52 makes up House District 52A, represented by Liz Reyer (DFL).
-The eastern half of District 52 makes up House District 52B, represented by Ruth Richardson (DFL).
+The eastern half of District 52 makes up House District 52B, represented by Bianca Virnig (DFL).
 John Huot (DFL) represents precinct 18 as part of House District 56B.

 Eagan is home to Minnesota's 39th governor, Tim Pawlenty, who previously represented Eagan in the Minnesota House and on the city council.
 Former mayor Patricia Anderson served as the 17th state auditor from 2003 to 2007.

 Recently two city questions have gone to the ballot for city residents to vote on.
 In 2008, the citizens voted 53% to 47% to allow private development of a defunct golf course instead of having the City purchase the land for public development or open space.
 In 2004 and in 2007, voters were presented with plans drafted by an established Charter Commission calling for the city to scrap its current governing structure as a statutory city and adopt a new home-rule city charter.
 The measure failed 80% to 20% in 2004 and 91% to 9% in 2007.
 The Charter Commission was dissolved on June 18, 2008.

 Eagan lies in Minnesota's First Judicial District.